 From Annie Duke “Thinking in Bets

-In you want to see reality, you must form a truthseeking group.
+If you want to see reality better, you must form a truthseeking group.

 • “It is almost impossible for us, on our own, to get the diversity of viewpoints provided by the combined manpower of a well-formed decision pod.
 To get a more objective view of the world, we need an environment that exposes us to alternate hypotheses and different perspectives.
 That doesn’t apply only to the world around us: to view ourselves in a more realistic way, we need other people to fill in our blind spots.” (p.
 138)